mbunge/mbunge.github.io/_posts/2016-01-21-remote-debugging-with-phpstorm-and-xdebug.markdown

 ### Let's have fun

-Create a breakpoint by click on any linenumber with a method or other control structure like `ìf`.
+Create a breakpoint by click on any linenumber with a method or other control structure like `if`.

 #### Default debugging